DGost123/SEB_dg/README.md

 2. Right-click the mouse and select "Open with";
 3. Selelct "Java(TM)Platform SE binary";

-Note: The last test case in the suite is semi-automatic, i. e. payment shedule printing should be performed manually (or cancelled manually presseing "Cancel" button).
+Note: The last test case in the suite is semi-automatic, i. e. testing of the payment shedule printing should be performed manually (or cancelled manually presseing "Cancel" button).

 Test Suite consists of 3 test cases:
 1. Validation of data entered (some test cases for the validation of values entered in the calculator’s fields (for negative and positive testing)) ;